Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Introduction

 \section{Introduction}

-Classical simulation of one-dimensional quantum systems has been a heavily studied area over the years with the advent of several simulation techniques.
-Simulation of matrix product states (MPS) using the time evolving block decimation (TEBD) \cite{Vidal1,MPS_brickwork} algorithm is one of such techniques.
-An advantage of using an MPS over Schr\"odinger wavefunctions is the ability to efficiently encode the wavefunction amplitudes using matrix products.
-Ref \cite{Vidal1} showed that the MPS is an accurate approximation for quantum systems with low entanglement.
-However, time evolving quantum systems is still a major challenge because the quantum entanglement grows linearly with time, making the MPS representation inaccurate at large times.
-To tackle this issue, several new time evolution algorithms have been developed, such as Local-Information Time Evolution \cite{local-info1,local-info2}, time evolution using Density Matrix Truncation (DMT) \cite{White_2018,PhysRevLett.125.030601}, time evolution in the Heisenberg picture using Dissipation Assisted Operator Evolution (DAOE) \cite{DAOE,srivatsa2024}, fermion DAOE for free or weakly interacting fermions \cite{lloyd2023,kuo2023}, sparse pauli dynamics \cite{sparse}, oprator-size truncated (OST) dynamics \cite{PhysRevB.110.134308} and universal operator growth hypothesis \cite{PhysRevX.9.041017}.
-The growth of entanglement with time in quantum systems mostly come from higher weight correlations which do not play a major role in the hydrodynamics and many of the recent methods developed rely on somehow neglecting such terms \cite{PhysRevB.105.245101,PhysRevB.107.094311}.
-Efforts have been made also to reduce the entanglement using purification \cite{Hauschild_Leviatan_Bardarson_Altman_Zaletel_Pollmann_2018}.
-Additionally, variational time evolution of tensor networks (TDVP methods) \cite{PRXQuantum.5.020361,Bauernfeind_Aichhorn_2019,Goto_Danshita_2019,Haegeman_Cirac_Osborne_Pižorn_Verschelde_Verstraete_2011} have been developed that focus on conserving the total energy and the wavefunction norm.
+Classical simulation of one-dimensional quantum systems has been a well-studied area over the years with the advent of several simulation techniques.
+Simulation of matrix product states (MPS) using the time-evolving block decimation (TEBD) \cite{Vidal1,MPS_brickwork} algorithm is one such technique.
+An advantage of using an MPS over a full Schr\"odinger-picture state vector is the ability to efficiently encode the wavefunction amplitudes using matrix products.
+Ref.~\cite{Vidal1} showed that the MPS is an accurate approximation for quantum systems with low entanglement.
+However, time-evolving quantum systems are still a major challenge because the quantum entanglement grows linearly with time, making the MPS representation inaccurate at large times.
+To tackle this issue, several new time evolution algorithms have been developed, such as Local-Information Time Evolution \cite{local-info1,local-info2}, time evolution using Density Matrix Truncation (DMT) \cite{White_2018,PhysRevLett.125.030601}, time evolution in the Heisenberg picture using Dissipation Assisted Operator Evolution (DAOE) \cite{DAOE,srivatsa2024}, fermion DAOE for free or weakly interacting fermions \cite{lloyd2023,kuo2023}, sparse Pauli dynamics \cite{sparse}, operator-size truncated (OST) dynamics \cite{PhysRevB.110.134308} and universal operator growth hypothesis \cite{PhysRevX.9.041017}.
+The growth of entanglement with time in quantum systems mostly comes from higher weight correlations which do not play a major role in the hydrodynamics and many of the recent methods developed rely on somehow neglecting such terms \cite{PhysRevB.105.245101,PhysRevB.107.094311}.
+Efforts have also been made to reduce the entanglement using purification \cite{Hauschild_Leviatan_Bardarson_Altman_Zaletel_Pollmann_2018}.
+Additionally, variational time evolution of tensor networks (TDVP methods) \cite{PRXQuantum.5.020361,Bauernfeind_Aichhorn_2019,Goto_Danshita_2019,Haegeman_Cirac_Osborne_Pižorn_Verschelde_Verstraete_2011}, have been developed that focus on approximately conserving the total energy and preserving the wavefunction norm by projecting the dynamics onto the tangent space of the variational manifold.
+Related tangent-space approaches have been used to compute real-frequency spectral functions \cite{tangent-space-krylov}.
 Furthermore, there has been significant progress in the use of tensor networks to study time evolution and steady state properties of many-body quantum systems \cite{DMRG-1,Daley_2004,McCulloch_2007,to_mps3,to_mps4,to_mps5,Kshetrimayum_Weimer_Orus_2017,Bañuls_Hastings_Verstraete_Cirac_2009,Czarnik_Dziarmaga_Corboz_2019}, and MPS methods have been used in several theoretical \cite{roy2025repulsivelyboundhadronsmathbbz2,10.21468/SciPostPhys.16.5.138,kondo-app,TDVP-1,URBANEK2016170,Haegeman_Lubich_Oseledets_Vandereycken_Verstraete_2016,Haegeman_Osborne_Verstraete_2013,PhysRevB.100.104303,PhysRevB.86.245107,Zauner_2015} and experimental studies \cite{Mi_2024,exp2}.